-This last month has been a huge learning journey for me and I would like to share what I have learnt about online training and how it compares to in the classroom training.
+This last month has been a huge learning journey for me and I would like to share what I have learnt about online agile training and how it compares to in the classroom training.

 Most people assume in the classroom training is a better experience than online.
 If I am honest, I also shared this belief before we ran hundreds of hours of online training.
 I expect in many cases, if the trainer tries to merely reproduce the classroom experience online, it might well be.
 However, with some tooling, some experience, and some tips and tricks, I will share how to make it even better online than in the class in some cases.